 Note: You have to produce the 76 A form in case you need a duplicate of a claim insurance or lost document.

 Online FIR Bangalore – Can you really file it online?

-This includes important documents such as passport, pan card etc, gold, computers, and mobile phones, computer accessories such as hard drives, watches and personal items such as bags, luggage, wallets, and cash.
+Complainants cannot file FIRs online and must lodge them at police stations.
+However, the Bengaluru Police have introduced a portal and a mobile app to file a report online for lost items.
+This includes important documents such as passports, PAN cards, things like gold, computers, mobile phones, computer accessories such as hard drives and watches and personal items such as bags, luggage, wallets, and cash.

 What is an FIR?

-FIR refers to First Information Report.
-This is a written document with a prescribed format.
-It is designed to present all the information about the criminal event as told by the complainant.
+FIR refers to the First Information Report.
+It is a written document with a prescribed format to present all the information about the criminal event as the complainant tells.
 Not all criminal offence complaints are filed as FIRs.

 What is the difference between an FIR and a police complaint?

 There are many differences between FIRs and complaints.
-The former can be registered only for cognizable criminal offence while the latter can be filed for cognizable and non-cognizable criminal offences.
+The former can be registered only for cognizable criminal offences, while the latter can be filed for cognizable and non-cognizable criminal offences.

-FIRs have a prescribed format and must be registered at a police station while complaints have no set format and can be made to a judicial magistrate.
-Most importantly, filing an FIR forces the police to begin investigating the case while a complaint need not be investigated until the police are directed to do so.
+FIRs have a prescribed format and must be registered at a police station, while complaints have no set structure and can be made to a judicial magistrate.
+Most importantly, filing an FIR forces the police to investigate the case, while a complaint needs to be investigated only when the police are directed to do so.